 For those who would like to make a memorial donation in memory of Obbie, the family has suggested Eagle Valley Ambulance Service through Tami's Pine Valley Funeral Home & Cremation Services PO Box 543 Halfway, Oregon 97834.
 Online condolences may be shared at www.tamispinevalleyfuneralhome.com

-To send flowers to Obbie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Obbie Atkinson, please visit our floral store.